SylvainDe/DidYouMean-Python/README.md

  - [danrobinson/tracestack](https://github.com/danrobinson/tracestack) : Search your Python error messages on the web.

+ - [cfbolz/syntaxerrors](https://github.com/cfbolz/syntaxerrors) : Python parser that can recover from errors (also, cfbolz added many suggestions for errors to PyPy).

  - In [Raymond Hettinger's PyconCA keynote](https://www.youtube.com/watch?v=-TdrFjDJn5E), the part about the `hint` builtin (at 14 minutes) looks a lot like `didyoumean_postmortem`.

 Contributing